shivannis/xandr-docs-public/xandr-docs/supply-partners/bid-response.md

 ---
 title: Supply Partners - Bid Response
-description: In this article, learn about bid responses and their JSON fields, supply templates, types of errors, and examples to help you understand better. ms.custom: supply-partners ms.date: 10/28/2023
+description: Learn about bid responses, their JSON fields, supply templates, types of errors, and examples to help you understand better. ms.custom: supply-partners ms.date: 10/28/2023
 ---